 Where to have Modur Pulav in Gulmarg: Ahdoos and local outlets

 9. Nader Monjje

 The Kashmiri take on French fries they are sometimes called.
 But made instead with lotus stems, which, by the way, are a delight in any form.

-Nader Monjje is a favourite snack and a very popular street food in Gulmarg.
-These are lotus stems that are cut into small pieces, dipped in a besan batter and deep fried until they are golden brown.
+Nader Monjje is a favourite snack and popular street food in Gulmarg.
+These are lotus stems that are cut into small pieces, dipped in a besan batter and deep-fried until they are golden brown.